christopherahern/do-PPCHE/README.md

 * do.supp : whether or not the token exhibits do-support
 * clause : the kind of clause (declarative, question, imperative)
 * negation : whether the sentence contains sentential negation or not
+* contraction : whether negation was contracted or not

-Note that these are all defined by the queries in `coding.c`.
+Note that these are all defined by the queries in `do-support.c`.

 # Citation